CoderVlogger/codekn/README.md

 The purpose of the project is to build a platform for developers.
 As a first step, it gathers articles and engineering post URLs from the authority websites and provides a useful user interface for developers.

+At the same time, I also want to show the process of creating software projects for beginners.
+It's planned to include project examples for Go, Python, and front-end technologies like JavaScript and React for web, and Flutter for mobile.

 Tech stack: Go-lang, Docker, Kubernetes, MySQL.

 ## Includes